RickStrahl/MarkdownMonster/README.md

 > ### Please report any Issues you run into!
 > If you run into a problem with Markdown Monster, **please** let us know by [filing an issue](https://github.com/rickstrahl/MarkdownMonster/issues) or feature request here on GitHub.
 We want to know what doesn't work and get it fixed. **Help us make Markdown Monster better**!
+We know your time is valuable, but we really appreciate any feedback.

 ## Features